-- 4. A PDD is prepared by the participants of a JCM project and sets out in detail, in line with the JCM rules and guidelines, the proposed JCM project. - 5.
-"Monitoring" is generating, collecting and archiving all relevant data necessary for estimating project net emissions that are significant and reasonably attributable to a registered JCM project. - 6.
-A "monitoring plan" is developed by the project participants and sets out the approach that they will use for the monitoring of, and by third-party entities for, the verification of, the amount of emission reductions achieved by the JCM project. - 7.
-A "monitoring report" is prepared by the project participants and describes the emission reductions of an implemented registered JCM project for a particular monitoring period. - 8.
+- 4. "Project design document (PDD)" is prepared by the project participant of a JCM project and sets out in detail, in line with the JCM rules and guidelines, the JCM project which is to be realized. - 5.
+"Monitoring" is collecting and archiving all relevant data necessary for estimating GHG emission that are significant and reasonably attributable to a registered JCM project. - 6.
+"Monitoring plan" sets out the methodology to be used by project participants for the monitoring of, and by third-party entities for verification of the amount of GHG emission reductions achieved by the JCM project. - 7.
+"Monitoring report" is prepared by a project participant and sets out the GHG emission reductions of an implemented registered JCM project for a particular monitoring period. - 8.
 The following terms apply in these Guidelines: - (a) "Should" is used to indicate that among several possibilities, one course of action is recommended as particularly suitable; - (b) "May" is used to indicate what is permitted. - 9.
-Terms in these Guidelines are defined in JCM Glossary of Terms available on the JCM website.
+Terms in these Guidelines are defined in "JCM Glossary of Terms" available on the JCM website.